 Become an SCE solar customer: It’s time to be interconnected under NEM 2.0!

-Power companies such as SCE have already raised their energy rates and will keep on doing so.
-Also, NEM 2.0 is likely to introduce fixed charges in 2019 for residential customers so lose no time to gain solar independence.
+In 2020, power companies such as SCE have already raised their energy rates and will keep on doing so.
+Also, NEM 2.0 is likely to introduce fixed charges sometime in the future for residential customers so lose no time to gain solar independence.
 Otherwise, you will lose out on green incentives that can save you thousands initially, as well.

 If you are thinking about switching to solar, reach out to Action Solar.
 We are a renowned company in San Diego, CA that specializes in solar panel design and installation.
 You can trust us with your energy needs!